 People in big cities take broadband Internet access for granted.
 Not only is it fairly easy to sign up for fast access, people in cities are frequently spoiled for choice.
 America, however, is still experiencing a digital divide, with, by some measures, more than a third of rural residents lacking access to broadband Internet.

-Efforts are still being made to expand rural access to broadband, but progress is slow.
+Efforts are still being made to expand access to broadband in rural areas, but progress is slow.

 Teachers need to be entrepreneurial